anton-lam/toop-virtualagent-ui/README.md

 # Troubleshooting

+No logout API endpoint yet, so if you want to logout remove the JWT token from your browser.

-There is already a default user with the
+If needed, there is already a default user with the
 ```
 email: abc@gmail.com, password: password
 ```